 Baking for the HolidaysBuy On Amazon

 Nutrition information is automatically calculated, so should only be used as an approximation.

 Recipe Testers’ Reviews

 And oh my, that white chocolate buttercream.
 It will be so good on most any flavor cake.
-I made this for an early Thanksgiving dinner and everyone deemed it “phenomenal”.
+I made this for an early Thanksgiving dinner, and everyone deemed it “phenomenal”.
 It looks indulgent but with the slightly tart cranberry jam and not too much frosting it was the perfect dessert with coffee after a big meal.
-I made the cake layers early and froze as directed.
+I made the cake layers early and froze.

 I have not found a vanilla cake batter that used a crumb base prior to mixing in wet ingredients and I have to say, I am so sold.
 Sold on the whole three-tier stack of vanilla cake.
 These cakes were moist, simple to bake, and held up to jamming and icing without pulling my hair out on a crumb coat.
 It is a moist, pop rock-esque explosion of candy-coated cranberries soothed by the highly addictive frosting.